 Ha, ha!
 Up until today, I have remained undecided whom to vote for President.
 Searching for a photo to adorn this post, I came across this one; it was perfect.
 It highlights the chorus of ridicule I’ve heard aimed lately at the undecided ‘wishywashers’ among us.
 I am tempted to return the favor.
-However, examining this from a symptomatic point of view instead will get me farther, I feel.
+However, examining this from a symptomatic point of view instead will get me farther.

 Support the Tribe

 It is easy to see how tribal instincts are clearly running the show here.
 Which tribe are you on, the Democratic or the Republican?
 If you can’t decide, well, then you must not be one of ‘us’.
 If not one of us, then you are “UN-AMERICAN”.
 This kind of groupthink is endemic, although usually not as pigheaded and ignorant as this sign portrays.
 No, often the undecided are just scoffed at as fools who can’t make up their minds about anything, from choosing between chocolate or vanilla to — heaven forbid — choosing between Romney or Obama.

 The ironic truth of the matter is that many of the people who so quickly decide on which team they support (often unquestioningly) also wish the two teams would cooperate enough to make government function efficiently.
 That is a perfect example of wanting to have it both ways!
 On one hand, we give Congress a bottom-of-the-barrel approval rating; on the other hand—through our ‘blind’ partisan choices—we keep voting for those most likely to ensure we’ll have a dysfunctional Congress.
 When a politician is certain he has your vote, what is his incentive to be as honest or competent as possible?